Md. Dems pass new congressional map — as AG appeals gerrymandering ruling

 In a lengthy statement Wednesday, Trone acknowledged that the map could put his district in play and make his bid for reelection tougher.
 “Some have said that the new design of the Sixth District endangers my chance of being re-elected and makes this a swing district.
 I don’t disagree,” Trone said.

 But he added that his main concern was how the alternate map would affect 6th District voters.
-He said he was disappointed the legislature excluded areas along the Potomac River such as “rural Potomac” in Montgomery County from the 6th, saying they have shared interests with places like Cumberland in the rural northwest part of the state and are connected by the historical C&O Canal.
+He said he was disappointed the legislature excluded areas along the Potomac River such as “rural Potomac” in Montgomery County from the 6th, saying they have shared interests with places like Cumberland in the rural northwest part of the state and are historically connected by the C&O Canal.

 Potomac, where Trone lives, and other areas in Montgomery County that Trone cited are also full of Democratic voters — which is what has made the district safer for Democrats in the past.
 Under the alternate map, President Biden would have still won the district by nearly 10 percentage points in 2020.
 But David Wasserman, a redistricting analyst at the nonpartisan Cook Political Report, said the 6th would probably move to “leans Democrat” status versus being a safe Democratic seat, leaving an opening for Republicans.
 Analysts at FiveThirtyEight on Thursday went further, giving the district an R+1 rating and describing it as “highly competitive.”